dpays/esteem8app.github.io/docs/work-the-system/README.md

 ## More informations

-This framework has been built using the [work the system](http://www.workthesystem.com/) methodology base made by Sam Carpenter.
+This framework has been built using the [work the system](http://www.workthesystem.com/).